We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 It’s also loaded with training options, including dozens of resistance levels and programmed workouts.

 In addition to being easy to use, customers note that the bike is straightforward to assemble and should take less than 1 hour to set up.

-Considering its price, the number of features offered by the Schwinn 270 is impressive.
+Considering the Schwinn 270’s price, which falls under $700, the number of features it offers is impressive.

 For starters, the bike includes 25 levels of magnetic resistance, 29 preset workout programs, built-in speakers, a weighted flywheel, and Bluetooth capabilities.

 Additionally, at the center of the bike is a DualTrack two LCD window system, which displays up to 13 display feedbacks at a time, such as your time, distance, speed, and calories burned.

 There’s also a small ledge built into the display for holding a smartphone, though some reviewers find it a bit too small for a tablet.

 One of the standout features of the Schwinn 270 is that it’s VR compatible.
 This means you can wear a VR headset and ride on courses around the globe using apps like Explore the World.